Suman7495/Tzara---A-Personal-Assistant/README.md

 ## Installation

+###Note:

+I have nearly automated the complete installation.
+Few details remain.
+But until I update the code, the manual installation described below is recommended.

 ####1) Path setup:

 After having downloaded all files, open EACH ONE and modify according to the instructions provided in the file.